The ‘Gender Equality’ Delusion.

 That said, I’ll be the first anti-feminist to admit — I don’t blame women for being upset.

-See, I sympathize with women to the extent that I understand why they’re mad — but I also understand this:
+I sympathize with women because I get why they’re mad — but I also understand this:

 The fact that women have less power than men is their own fault, and the hostile attitude that they experience from men, is the direct result.